 As the price of higher education in the United States continues to skyrocket, student loans have become commonplace for college students looking to cover high tuition costs.

 Students who cannot cover tuition and fees with federal loans alone typically turn to private student loans to bridge the gap.
-Since private student loan eligibility is dependent on creditworthiness, students must often also ask parents, family members, or other trusted adults to cosign on their students loans.
+Since private student loan eligibility is dependent on creditworthiness, students must often also ask parents, family members, or other trusted adults to cosign on their student loans.
 According to our data, about 90% of all private education loans are cosigned.

 Students need cosigners, which are also called guarantors, when they do not have strong enough credit or little-to-no income.
 Cosigners with strong credit and reliable sources of income help students get approved for loans, and may even help them qualify for lower interest rates.
 Typically, a cosigner on a student loan is a parent, grandparent, or guardian.

 All parents want to send their children to college, and affordability is often a second thought.
 When presented with the option to cosign on a student loan, most parents will assume the responsibility without hesitation.
 However, cosigners do take on quite a bit of risk and financial liability when doing so.